shammahm24/auth0-project-recal-app/README.md

 # ReCal

+## video

+## About
 This is an application that keeps track users that collect dispossible masks from an institution and rewards them when they dispose their used masks in designated locations.

-The application ensures there is no person to person contact by making use of a qrcode scanning feature which also add to the speed and efficiency of using the application since the client has to perform only one action of opening the scanner.
+The application ensures there is no person to person contact by making use of a qrcode scanning feature which also add to the speed and efficiency of using the application, since the client has to perform only one action of opening the scanner.

-## Technologies Used
+## How it works

+## Tech stack used
 <ul>
   <li>MongoDB ( AWS server )</li>
   <li>Express.js</li>